 2. Background and Purpose

-2.3 Pursuant to the Amended and Restated Servicing Agreement dated 5 March 2020, the Company has appointed doValue Greece Loans and Credits Claim Management Société Anonyme, a Greek law 4354/2015 Servicer incorporated and registered under the laws of the Hellenic Republic, registered with the Greek General Commercial Registry (GEMI) under no. 121602601000 (hereinafter referred to as the “Servicer”) to service a portfolio of Greek loans owned by the Company. doValue Greece is the new brand name of Eurobank FPS Loans and Credits Claim Management Société Anonyme.
+2.3 Pursuant to a servicing agreement dated 18 June 2019, the Company has appointed doValue Greece Loans and Credits Claim Management Société Anonyme, a Greek law 4354/2015 Servicer incorporated and registered under the laws of the Hellenic Republic, registered with the Greek General Commercial Registry (GEMI) under no. 121602601000 (hereinafter referred to as the “Servicer”) to service a portfolio of Greek loans owned by the Company. doValue Greece is the new brand name of Eurobank FPS Loans and Credits Claim Management Société Anonyme.

 3. The Company as a Data Controller